Lifelimit/reuters-script-manager/Documents/Main/README.md

 - Environment issues: Click Repair to recreate the Python environment
 - Permission errors: Ensure files aren’t locked or restricted
 - Unexpected messages: Review the output panel for details
+- Progress stuck: Switch scripts or click Reset to clear and try again
+- Completion indicator: The compact "Completed" pill only appears after a successful run
+- Manual mode: Toggle off to hide file pickers and restore automatic file checking

 ---